 (602) 689-3749 | firstname.lastname@example.org

 Ariel is an Arizona native, having grown up in downtown Phoenix.
-She recently graduated with a BS in Nonprofit Leadership and Management, and has always volunteered within nonprofits since a young age.
+She graduated from ASU with a BS in Nonprofit Leadership and Management, and has always volunteered within nonprofits since a young age.
 She volunteered with Trees Matter while a freshman at ASU and is glad to come back as part of the team.
 Ariel values the importance of trees and other plants native to the desert southwest, and is particularly interested in ensuring that they thrive in a rapidly growing urban setting.
 While she’s excited to see how fast Phoenix has been growing both culturally and economically in recent years, she believes Trees Matter can have a great impact on making sure this growth happens in the most sustainable way possible.
-Ariel’s favorite tree is the Citrus sinensis because of its orange blossoms.
+Ariel’s favorite tree is the Citrus sinensis, because of its orange blossoms.

 Jesse is a Minnesota native, but after a couple enlistments in the Army found his way to Arizona where he immediately fell in love with the Sonoran Desert.
 Upon completion of his service, he attended ASU and graduated with a BS in Communication, a Minor in Sustainability, and a Master’s of Landscape Architecture.
 While in school he volunteered with Watershed Management Group, as well as finishing the Permaculture Design Certification and the Advanced Smartscape Irrigation Certification.
 Jesse believes in utilizing natural systems to decrease infrastructure costs while in turn boosting local flora and fauna on a site.
 His favorite tree is Red Push Chinese Pistache because it is a low water use tree, provides deep shade in the summer, and amazing color in the fall for that little bit of Midwest touch in his new found desert home.